swift-project/docs/docs/home/checklist_first_flight.md

 * since Windows 10 Update 1909, the **automatic connect function** between *swift* and FS9 may **not** work anymore.
   You will have to **[connect FS9 manually](./../troubleshooting/connect_fs9_manually.md)**
 * consider the **Ground Elevation** recording: [Help Page](./install/fs9/fs9_ground_elevation.md)
+* The COM frequencies selected within FS9 are **not synchronized** with swift.
+  You must tune the frequencies through the swift UI.